ducodrupsteen/cloud-services/ccp/06-storage-and-databases.md

 `DMS` also makes it easier to enable development against a production database, combine several database into one and sending ongoing data copies to targets instead of doing one-time migrations.

+## Additional database services
+Next to the managed database services we discussed here, AWS offers some other services.
+Of course there is no one-size-fits-all when it comes to databases.
+So here are some more database services AWS offers:
+- DocumentDB
+	- A document database service that supports MongoDB workloads
+- Neptune
+	- A graph based database service, great for working with highly connected dataset such as recommendation engines, fraud detection and knowledge graphs.
+- Quantum Ledger Database, `QLDB`
+	- A ledger database service, if you want a complete history of all the changes that have been made to you application data.
+- Managed Blockchain
+	- A service that you can use to create and manage blockchain networks with open-source frameworks.
+- ElastiCache
+	- This service adds caching layers on top of your database to help improve the read times of frequent requests.
+It supports `Redis` and `Memcached`.
+- DynamoDB Accelerator, `DAX`
+	- A in-memory cache for DynamoDB, it helps to improve response times from single-digit milliseconds to microseconds.